vanessajurtz/MetaPhinder/README.txt

 MetaPhinder classifies metagenomic contigs as of phage origin or not based on a comparison to a phage database.
-The script relies on BLAST which must be installed on you machine prior to running MetaPhinder.
+The script relies on BLAST which must be installed on your machine prior to running MetaPhinder.
 The input to MetaPhinder is a FASTA file of metagenomic contigs.